home-assistant/home-assistant.io/source/_dashboards/conditional.markdown

   type: string
 state:
   required: false
   description: Entity state or ID to be equal to this value.
-Can contain an array of states *
+Can contain an array of states.*
   type: [list, string]
 state_not:
   required: false
   description: Entity state or ID to not be equal to this value.
-Can contain an array of states *
+Can contain an array of states.*
   type: [list, string]
 {% endconfiguration %}